Renormalized Four Dimensional Quantum Yang-Mills Theory and Mass Gap: Abstract

 \section{Abstract}

-A quantization procedure for the Yang-Mills equations for the Minkowski space $\mathbf{R}^{1,3}$ is carried out in such a way that field maps satisfying Wightman's axioms of Constructive Quantum Field Theory can be obtained.
-Moreover, the spectrum of the corresponding Hamilton operator is proven to be positive and bounded away from zero except for the case of the vacuum state which has vanishing energy level.
-The particles corresponding to all solution fields are bosons.
+A quantization procedure for the Yang-Mills equations for the Minkowski space $\mathbf{R}^{1,3}$ is carried out in such a way that field maps satisfying Wightman axioms of Constructive Quantum Field Theory can be obtained.
+Moreover, by removing the infrared and ultraviolet cutoffs, the spectrum of the corresponding (non-local) QCD Hamilton operator is proven to be positive and bounded away from zero, except for the case of the vacuum state, which has vanishing energy level.
+The whole construction is invariant for all gauge transformations preserving the Coulomb gauge.
+As expected from QED, if the coupling constant converges to zero, then so does the mass gap.
+This is the case for the running coupling constant leading to asymptotic freedom.\\\\ {\bf Mathematics Subject Classification (2020):} 81T08 $\cdot $ 81T13\\ {\bf Keywords:} Constructive Quantum Field Theory, Yang-Mills Theory, Mass Gap